theodorosploumis/ecommerce/best_practices.md

 ## eShop website
 - Secure transactions and data manipulation
 - Focus on Product search and easy navigation
+- Eliminate the 404 errors for Products, Categories and Searches
+- Allow Users to save their searches by url path (take care of paging also)
 - System (CMS) testing process for new features or updates